,

 · It helps to foster good habits of organization and self-discipline in preparation for the demands of Secondary School (year 5&6)

-Each term, your child will be given a choice of three project-based tasks, linked to their current topic.
+Each term, your child will be given a choice of three project-based tasks, linked to their current in school project.
 These three options will allow your child to explore areas of interest to them, be it through a creative and artistic project, a written document or a scientific experiment.
-These projects are designed to enable pupils to deepen their understanding of a topic and to explore and enjoy learning in a variety of ways.
+These projects are designed to enable pupils to deepen their understanding of a project and to explore and enjoy learning in a variety of ways.